-

 John Henry McCray

-John H. McCray was instrumental in forming the Progressive Democratic Party which was the African American party of choice throughout the South including many counties in South Carolina.
-This interview also discusses Jim Crow Laws and African American voter registration.
-A newspaper called the Black National Farmer's Paper which was founded by John McCray is also discussed.
+John Henry McCray (1910-1987) was a journalist, newspaper publisher, politician, civil rights activist who was instrumental in forming the Progressive Democratic Party which was the African American party of choice throughout the South including many counties in South Carolina.
+In this interview, Mr. McCray discusses Jim Crow Laws, African American voter registration, Aa newspaper called the Black National Farmer's Paper which which he founded.
 This newspaper was an early voice for civil rights.

 -